 The J-Tech Digital V628X is a uniquely designed vertical mouse that has a large base attached to the bottom of the mouse and has a different look than the Anker Vertical Mouse or the Logitech MX Vertical.
 While it's designed to have an adjustable angle, unfortunately, we found the adjustments didn't work well.
 See our recommendations for the best wired mouse or the best mouse overall.

 The Logitech MX Vertical is a much better mouse than the J-Tech Digital V628X.
-The MX Vertical is much lighter, feels way better built, is suitable for all hand sizes depending on grip type, is wireless, has a much more accurate and consistent sensor performance, and has much better software.
+The MX Vertical is much lighter, feels way better built, is suitable for all hand sizes depending on grip type.
+Also, it's wireless, has a much more consistent sensor, and has a much better software.
 On the other hand, the V628X has more programmable buttons.

 The Logitech MX Master 2S is significantly better than the J-Tech Digital V628X.
 The Logitech is better built, lighter, more comfortable, wireless, has a much better sensor, and has better software that works on both Windows and macOS.
 Both mice are recommended for palm or claw grip with medium or larger hands.